MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflows-deployment.md

 The [Understanding Lifecycle Workflows](understanding-lifecycle-workflows.md) document uses the portal to explain the parts of a workflow.
 The [Developer API reference Lifecycle Workflows](/graph/api/resources/identitygovernance-workflow) document uses a Graph example to explain the parts of a workflow.

-You can use this document to become familiar with the parts of workflow prior to deploying them.
+You can use this document to become familiar with the parts of workflow before deploying them.

 ## Limitations and constraints